8balloon/yorick/README.md

 # yorick
 ### infinite test

-yorick runs all of your tests in parallel.
-Yes, all of them -- if you have 10,000 tests, he will run them across 10,000 processes.
+yorick runs all of your test files in parallel in the cloud.
+Yes, all of them -- if you have 1000 test files, he will run them across 1000 processesors.

-yorick does this with almost no configuration.

-he will give you 2 hours of test-running time per month, for free.
-Subscription tiers for more time are on their way.
+he will give you 40 minutes of test-running time across as many as 100 processesors per week, for free.
+Subscription tiers for more time and higher parallelization are on the way.

 ## directions